-We've never met someone who didn't like Thanksgiving—the long weekend, the quality family time, the turkey, the sleep-ins.
+We've never met someone who didn't like Thanksgiving—the long weekend, the quality family time, the turkey, the mornings spent sleeping in.
 Every aspect of the holiday is designed to help you slow down, relax, and indulge.
-But for the hosts and hostesses, it's an entirely different ball game: Preordering the turkey before it sells out, delegating tasks to family members, coordinating menus, shopping lists, and sleeping arrangements can get exhausting fast.
-The least we as home editors can do is help you set your Thanksgiving table.
+But for the hosts and hostesses, it's an entirely different ball game.
+Preordering the turkey before it sells out, delegating tasks to family members, coordinating menus, shopping lists, and sleeping arrangements can get exhausting fast.
+The least we can do is help you set your Thanksgiving table.

-Black isn't a color we often think of when it comes to Thanksgiving décor, but Sarah Sherman Samuel proves it can look gorgeously festive and modern in this tablescape.
+Black isn't a color we often think of when it comes to holiday décor, but Sarah Sherman Samuel proves it can look gorgeously festive and modern in this Thanksgiving tablescape.
 We love her use of mixed metals—gold and brass—and her produce-filled arrangement using artichokes, pears, and a baby watermelon.
 Using fresh produce in your centerpiece is a great way to repurpose it after your dinner and save costs.

 Eggplant-colored napkins, persimmons, and a lush magnolia leaf garland bring this vivid Thanksgiving tablescape from Erin Hiemstra of Apartment34 to life.
 We love the mixture of green glass goblets; gold napkin rings; and black, white, and gold dinnerware—the look is fresh and elegant without feeling stuffy.

 For a chic and edited tablescape, look no further than Athena Calderone's dinner parties for inspiration.
-This gifted hostess has given this holiday table a decidedly glamorous look by pairing dainty modern flatware with unfinished textures like natural linen and slate cheese boards.
+This gifted hostess has given this holiday table a decidedly glamorous look by pairing dainty, modern flatware with unfinished textures like natural linen and slate cheese boards.
 It's all about the juxtaposition.